Evripidis Bakirtzis: World War II and resistance

-On October 30, 1944, ELAS units, led by Markos Vafeiades and Euripides Bakirtzis, liberated Thessaloniki from the Germans.
+On October 30, 1944, ELAS units, led by Markos Vafeiades and Evripidis Bakirtzis, liberated Thessaloniki from the Germans.
 In September 1944, the Caserta Agreement was signed and that placed all Greek resistance forces under the command of British Major-General Ronald Scobie.
 This caused tension among the ranks of the KKE and ELAS which was eased by Bakirtzis.
 Around this time Bakirtzis was leading a division of the ELAS called the Divisional Group of Macedonia (DGM).
 The liberation of Thessaloniki from the German occupiers is a special case, because, despite the Caserta Agreement, which stipulated the handing over of power to the British and the British General Ronald Scobie (as took place in Athens and other cities), here the surrender took place to the Greek forces.
 Thus, despite the order of Scobie, but also of the commander of ELAS, Stefanos Sarafis, to keep the guerrilla forces on the outskirts of the city and wait for the landing of the British, the leaders of the DGM, Markos Vafiadis and Evripizidis ignored the agreement.
 On the morning of October 30, they allowed the entry of ELAS military units into the city, which occupied, since October 26, its peripheral districts, tightening the siege of the Germans.
 In the morning, the leadership of the guerrilla groups settled in Villa Moskov, in the Old Town of Thessaloniki.
 The withdrawal of the last German soldiers was completed in the afternoon without endangering the city, apart from the explosion of a port pier.
 As of noon, as soon as the danger from the retreating Germans disappeared, the crowd poured into the city and enthusiastically welcomed the paradeers of the 11th Division of ELAS.
 Bakirtzis remained in Northern Greece until the surrender of the weapons and for a time in Thessaloniki.